Ramzi-444/School_system-/README.md

 Visit the link and test the project which is already deployed https://school-system-nm7d.onrender.com

+Sometimes it requires 2 minute to open it online)

 The login page is common for admin, student and teacher:
 Example usernames:
 student- 'Muzaffar' with password 'project123'
 teacher- 'Nurlan' with password 'project123'